home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 ---

 You can give your voice assistant personality by using an AI conversation agent.
 Currently, this works with the **OpenAI Conversation** or the **Google Generative AI** integration.
+At time of writing (June 7, 2024), Google was 14x cheaper than OpenAI, but OpenAI is better at answering non-smart home questions.

 For this tutorial, we will work with OpenAI.
 This requires an OpenAI account.
 For what we do here, the free trial option is sufficient.
-No need to leave your credit card information.

 ## Demos